zingale/phy504/_sources/github.rst.txt

    Since your home directory is not shared across the MathLab machines, you will need to do this each time you sit down on a different machine.

-   Also, in case our directory gets purged (which hasn't happened yet...) we would need to regenerate a key and update github.
+   Also, in case our directory gets purged, we would need to regenerate a key and update github.

-   We'll deal with that as it arises.
-I will also explore whether it is wise to link these from our shared MySBFiles drive.

 Working remotely